Radford University: Campus and community

 Radford University is an 211 acre campus located in a residential area of Radford, Virginia.
 The town is located in the Virginia Highlands, between the Blue Ridge and Allegheny mountains at a double bend in the New River.
 Nearly all of the 31 administrative, academic, student services, and residence halls, some built in a red-brick Georgian style, are located on a main lawn and two quadrangles and a pedestrian thoroughfare in a 76 acre area, while a large adjoining area along the New River separated from the main campus by U.S. Route 11 and the Norfolk Southern railroad holds the university's athletic facilities, student parking lots, and student apartments.
 The university opened a new COBE building (College of Business and Economics) in 2012.
 In 2014 a New Student Fitness Center opened.
 A new Center for Sciences opened during the spring semester of 2016.
-The following fall semester, the new CHBS (College of Humanities and Behavioral Sciences) Building opened its doors.
+The following fall semester, the new CHBS (College of Humanities and Behavioral Sciences) building opened its doors.
 As of 2016, nearly all dorms at Radford have been renovated.
 Renovations are currently ongoing for several buildings on campus.
-Radford is located on exits 105 and 109 of Interstate 81, with accessibility to nearby I-77.

 Bordering the Little River, and about five miles from campus, is the Selu Conservancy, a 376 acre reserve, observatory, retreat, and conference center owned by the University Foundation.

 Radford University is also home to the Radford University Planetarium, a permanent planetarium with a 55-seat theater (front facing) with a 10-meter dome, two central floor-mounted 2k projectors running the Digistar 7 planetarium software.
 The planetarium is primarily operated by work-study students and is maintained by the Physics Department.
 Shows run by the students and professors are free for attendees.
 Yearly attendance is approximately 6,000.